Azure/iot-plug-and-play-bridge/readme.md

 [2] For peripherals controlled by MCUs that are accessed over serial ports:

-- Refer to the [SerialPnP documentation](./serialpnp/Readme.md) for information on how such devices should self-describe their interfaces to the PnP Bridge
+- Refer to the [SerialPnP documentation](./serialpnp/Readme.md) for information on how such devices should self-describe their interfaces to the IoT Plug and Play bridge

 ## Pre-Requisites